 Underquoting Reforms for NSW residential property

-They are required to have honest and fair dealings with all buyers and sellers.
 The role of the seller’s appointed agent to achieve the highest possible price on the property owner’s behalf does not mean they should manipulate buyer interest with false price information.

 Agents who commit an underquoting offence may be fined up to $22,000 and could lose their commission and fees earned from the sale of an underquoted property.